Shark Rocket HV301 Ultra-Light Review: The 9-lb Corded Vacuum That Never Loses Suction

 Quick Verdict

 The Shark Rocket HV301 is the best value in stick vacuums for buyers who prioritize consistent cleaning power over cord-free convenience.
-Unlimited runtime, never-fading suction, and a sub-9 lb frame make it ideal for daily whole-home cleaning on both carpet and hard floors.
+Unlimited runtime, never-fading suction, and a 7.5 lb frame make it ideal for daily whole-home cleaning on both carpet and hard floors.

 Shark Rocket HV301 Specifications